Engaging Science Grants

 To help increase the reach of science in Queensland we are supporting scientists, researchers, science communicators, journalists, teachers, organisations and community groups to develop and deliver science engagement and communication projects, events and activities.

-During 2016-17, you can apply for funding of up to $10,000 if your project relates to at least one of goals in our Engaging Queenslanders in Science Strategy (PDF, 1.6MB).
+You can apply for funding of up to $10,000 if your project relates to at least one of goals in our Engaging Queenslanders in Science strategy.

 To help you get started here is a list of ideas:

 - a school community event/activity/research project involving students, teachers and parents

 - a citizen science project, e.g. a scientist or researcher engages and collaborates with the local community to gather data for a scientific project (we also have Queensland Citizen Science Grants that you may be eligible to apply for).